Places and Spaces

 Shortly after the 1927 ceremony, a story in the College’s quarterly Bulletin stated the building "is planned to make the College of Pharmacy the center of pharmacy in this city and vicinity."
 Barnes Hospital was already in the neighborhood, having opened its doors several decades earlier.
 Also in 1927, Jewish Hospital accepted its first patients in its new location several blocks from the College.

-The College purchased the space for $24,000 and then commenced on a $300,000 fundraising dri4588ve, which included $15,000 in student contributions.
+The College purchased the space for $24,000 and then commenced on a $300,000 fundraising drive, which included $15,000 in student contributions.
 Construction moved quickly, and the building was completed in time for fall classes.
 It would be another 60 years before the next major addition was added to the main academic building.

 In the spring of 1987, the O.J.
 Cloughly Alumni Library opened a new addition to the south side of the building.
 The library was very popular with students.
 Within six months, there was a 100 percent increase in average nightly attendance.
-A library newsletter from that time noted the main complaints were over the temperature in the new addition.
-Students reported being both too hot and too cold.

 Jones Hall, as it stands now, was formed in 2003.
 A $42 million construction project included a three-story addition above the library and the complete remodeling of the existing building.
 Work began at 3 a.m. so as to not disturb the first classes at 8 a.m.
-The remodel came with plenty of surprises according to project manager Chris Gocal.

 The 2003 remodeling also saw Parkview Place converted into a pedestrian path and the addition of the eight-floor Residence Hall.